johananj/johananj.github.io/index.markdown

 Hello, I'm Johanan.

-This website was created to be my portfolio and my blog.
+This website was created to be my portfolio.

 For my profile, checkout these pages:
 - [About](https://johananj.github.io/about/)